riccabolla/Staphylococcus_aureus_tropism/README.md

 ## From .sra to .fastq
 Move all downloaded folders containing the .sra files to the folder named "sra".
-Go to the "sra" folder and launch [fastqdump.sh](./script/fastqdump.sh) Rename all the samples using the [rename.sh](./script/rename.sh) script.
+Go to the "sra" folder and launch [fastqdump.sh](./script/fastqdump.sh).

 ## Quality control
 In the main directory launch [quality.sh](./script/quality.sh).